modesttree/Projeny/README.md

 ## <a id="custom-release-registries"></a>Custom Release Sources

-A mentioned in the <a href="#managing-assetstore-assets">above section</a>, the list of releases _usually_ corresponds to your list of asset store purchases, however it supports other sources as well.
+A mentioned in the <a href="#managing-assetstore-assets">above section</a>, the list of releases is usually just a list of your asset store purchases, however it supports other sources as well.

 Every source is ultimately just a collection of Unity packages.
 This is also what Unity stores in the asset store cache, so even in that case, it is just a list of Unity packages.